All Products

 • Windows instances: Reset the password

-2. Clear the original preset credentials from the image (Linux)
+2. Remove original preset credentials (Linux)

-# Edit the authorized_keys file for the root user and delete all unwanted public keys
+# Edit the authorized_keys file for the root user and delete all unwanted public keys.

 vi /root/.ssh/authorized_keys

-# Perform the same operation for all other users
+# Perform the same operation for all other users.

 vi /home/<username>/.ssh/authorized_keys

-# 1. Edit the SSH configuration file
+# 1. Edit the SSH configuration file.

 sudo vi /etc/ssh/sshd_config

-# 2. Find and modify the following lines
+# 2. Find and modify the following lines.

 PasswordAuthentication no